 A celebration to honor all of our outstanding students.

-Parents, siblings, and other guests are invited to attend a banquet to honor the 2018 TeenPact Judicial students.
-We will hear a class-nominated student representative share about the experience at Judicial.
+Parents, siblings, and other guests are invited to attend a banquet to honor the TeenPact Judicial Students at the end of the week.
+We will hear a class-nominated Student representative share about the experience at Judicial.
 Additionally, Professor Grant Rost of Liberty University School of Law will address the class and announce the winners of the moot court tournament that takes place during the week.

-In light of program activities, students will not be picked up following the banquet.
+In light of program activities, Students will not be picked up following the banquet.
 Parents traveling to Lynchburg for the banquet should plan to make housing arrangements off-campus, unless previously registered as a Chaperone for the entirety of the event.
-If you have questions regarding the Banquet, please contact Macaela Bennett at email@example.com.
+If you have questions regarding the Banquet, please contact our National Office at [email protected].